pivot-access-ltd/bma-offline-docs/src/how-to-install-maas-5128.md

 [tabs]
 [tab version="v3.2 Snap"]
-Please see the release notes, as directed above, to install MAAS 3.2 Beta.
+Please see the release notes, as directed above, to install MAAS 3.2 RC1.
 [/tab]
 [tab version="v3.2 Packages"]
-Please see the release notes, as directed above, to install MAAS 3.2 Beta.
+Please see the release notes, as directed above, to install MAAS 3.2 RC1.
 [/tab]
 [tab version="v3.1 Snap"]
 <a href="#heading--upgrade-from-earlier-version-to-snap-3-1"><h2 id="heading--upgrade-from-earlier-version-to-snap-3-1">How to upgrade from an earlier snap version to MAAS 3.1</h2></a>